Which conditions affecting your fertility can be treated with surgery?

 Removal of fibroids

-If you have had large fibroids removed, leaving several scars in the uterus, you’ll be recommended to have a caesarean section when giving birth.
+If you have had large fibroids removed, leaving several scars in the uterus, you will probably be recommended to have an elective caesarean section, rather than giving birth naturally.